louis-melone/LightningWatch/README.md

 - Portrait-mode only to avoid using a Geometry Reader to format the rows

-__Future Features__
+__With More Times__

 - ContentPolling feature to automatically update data.
-- ThemeCoordinator to style the list better.
 - Network monitor to listen to changes in connection status.
 - Filter by city / country
-- Statistics above the grid (total capacity)
+- Statistics above the grid (eg. total capacity)

 ## What do you think is the weakest part of your project?

 Theme and constants management, as well as advanced error handling.
-Implementing a ThemeCoordinator and a more robust error-handling strategy would enhance maintainability and UX.
+Implementing a ThemeCoordinator and a more robust error-handling strategy.